theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/microsoft-fabric-onelake.md

 	- **Azure Storage > user impersonation** <br>
 	This allows {{ productName }} to act on behalf of the signed-in user and access Azure Storage resources like OneLake.
 	- **Microsoft Graph > User.Read**<br>
-	This allows {{ productName }} to read the profile of the signed-in user like name and tenant ID.
+	This allows {{ productName }} to read the profile of the signed-in user.

 	For more information, see [Microsoft Documentation: Add permissions to your web API](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-configure-app-access-web-apis#add-permissions-to-access-your-web-api).<br>
 	![API permissions](../../assets/images/documentation/destinations/fabric/api-permissions.png)